Week 19 - TEI

 Read to Understand What TEI is:

-For a sense of what TEI is about take a look at Lou Burnard's short Open Edition What is the Text Encoding Initiative: How to add intelligent markup to digital resources .
+For a sense of what TEI is about take a look at Lou Burnard's short Open Edition .
 All in, this text runs to 114 pages, so read from the "Introduction" until the end of "Varieties of textual structure".
 Please read the whole thing if you get intrigued.

 Tools:

-Andrew Dunning (UToronto) has put together an introduction to tools for authoring digital critical editions, including LaTex, Classical Text Editor and TEI.
+Andrew Dunning (UToronto) has put together for authoring digital critical editions, including LaTex, Classical Text Editor and TEI.

-To work with TEI, he also has written out a useful starting guide, including who to install Atom on your computer (which you likely have already).
+To work with TEI, e also has written out a , including who to install Atom on your computer (which you likely have already).

-And he has produced this VERY useful introduction to transcribing ms in TEI.
+And he has produced this VERY useful ms in TEI.
 This is the most important reading to get through carefully.

 Reference:

-For a medieval specific TEI guidelines, please take a look at the Digital Latin Library's Guidelines Webpage or as a repository on Github.
+For a medieval specific TEI guidelines, please take a look at the Digital Latin Library's or as a repository on .

 Work:

-In class and for homework, you will begin your first TEI edition by following this DLL training session.
+In class and for homework, you will begin your first TEI edition by following this .